 What sets Bell Gully apart from other firms?

 Bell Gully is a firm that makes you feel comfortable yet challenged at the same time.
 I felt like I could approach everyone at the firm and they would always make time for me.
 Bell Gully is also people focussed.
 There is a strong focus on building relationships and every team I rotated through encouraged me to strive for excellence.

 What are the social opportunities like at Bell Gully?

 There were many excellent social opportunities at Bell Gully.
-The firm themselves organised great social opportunities and the clerk group were also committed to making the most of the summer.
+The firm themselves organised great social opportunities and the intern group were also committed to making the most of the summer.
 I had the opportunity to attend a number of Christmas functions with the various teams I rotated through.
-Most Friday nights also consisted of some activity organised by the Summer clerks which were always enjoyable.
+Most Friday nights also consisted of some activity organised by the Summer Interns, which were always enjoyable.

 What has surprised you about working at Bell Gully?

 There are no legal robots at Bell Gully.
 Everyone is very unique and in my experience Bell Gully do a great job at selecting people with a range of different interests and hobbies.
 It makes for a great office environment and a collegial working style.

 What has been your favourite experience at Bell Gully so far?